Using sqlc and goose

 Step 4 - Run sqlc generate

-to generate the Go code.
-This will create a gen/dbstore
+Now we can run sqlc generate to generate the Go code.
+This will create a gen/dbstore directory

 with the generated Go code.